skurbee/YTArchiver/README.md

 Uses CUDA for all GPU stuff.

-I use it packedd in an exe w the icon, but if it's just in the same /dir it'll still work.
+I use it packed in an .exe with the icon, but if it's just in the same /dir it'll still work.
 It's for the taskbar